-- (7) In the year ended December 31, 2017, the Company retired 6,822,394 shares as a result of the Company's share buyback programs. - (8) On November 1, 2016, Allergan plc completed the Tobira Acquisition.
-The acquisition increased the Company's intangible assets with the addition of Cenicriviroc. - (9) On October 25, 2016, Allergan plc completed the Vitae Acquisition.
-The acquisition increased the Company's intangible assets with the addition of RORyt. - (10) In the year ended December 31, 2016, the Company retired 61,620,459 shares as a result of the Company's \$15.0 billion share buyback programs. - (11) On October 3, 2016, we completed the divestiture of the Anda Distribution business to Teva for \$0.5 billion. - (12) On August 2, 2016, Teva acquired our global generics business for \$38.3 billion of cash and Teva shares. - (13) On October 1, 2015, Allergan plc completed the acquisition of Kythera Biopharmaceuticals, Inc. The acquisition increased the Company's intangible assets with the addition of Kybella[®] / Belkyra[®]. - (14) On March 17, 2015, Allergan plc completed the acquisition of Allergan, Inc. ("Legacy Allergan") for approximately \$77.0 billion (the "Allergan Acquisition"). - (15) On July 1, 2014, the Company completed the acquisition of Forest Laboratories, Inc. for \$30.9 billion including outstanding indebtedness assumed of \$3.3 billion, equity consideration of \$20.6 billion, and cash consideration of \$7.1 billion (the "Forest Acquisition").
+- On November 1, 2016, Allergan plc completed the Tobira Acquisition.
+The acquisition increased the Company's intangible assets with the addition of Cenicriviroc. - On October 25, 2016, Allergan plc completed the Vitae Acquisition.
+The acquisition increased the Company's intangible assets with the addition of RORyt. - In the year ended December 31, 2016, the Company retired 61,620,459 shares as a result of the Company's \$15.0 billion share buyback programs. - (11) On October 3, 2016, we completed the divestiture of the Anda Distribution business to Teva for \$0.5 billion. - On August 2, 2016, Teva acquired our global generics business for \$38.3 billion of cash and Teva shares. - On October 1, 2015, Allergan plc completed the acquisition of Kythera Biopharmaceuticals, Inc. The acquisition increased the Company's intangible assets with the addition of Kybella® / Belkyra®. - On March 17, 2015, Allergan plc completed the acquisition of Allergan, Inc. ("Legacy Allergan") for approximately \$77.0 billion (the "Allergan Acquisition"). - On July 1, 2014, the Company completed the acquisition of Forest Laboratories, Inc. for \$30.9 billion including outstanding indebtedness assumed of \$3.3 billion, equity consideration of \$20.6 billion, and cash consideration of \$7.1 billion (the "Forest Acquisition").

-ITEM 7.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+ITEM MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF 7.
+OPERATIONS